G12-cs207-FinalProject/cs207-FinalProject/CS207 Final Project - Milestone 1.md

 # Chemical Kinetics Module

-## Introduction
+## 1. Introduction
+`chemkin` stands for chemical kinetics and is an objected-oriented library for modeling kinetics of chemical reactions.

+### 1.1 Key Chemical Kinetics Concepts

-Chemical kinetics is the study of rates of chemical processes such as reaction rates, reaction mechanisms, etc. as well as the construction of mathematical models that can describe the characteristics of a chemical reaction (https://en.wikipedia.org/wiki/Chemical_kinetics).
+Chemical kinetics is the study of rates of chemical processes such as reaction rates, reaction mechanisms, etc. as well as the construction of mathematical models that can describe the characteristics of a chemical reaction ([wikipedia](https://en.wikipedia.org/wiki/Chemical_kinetics)).
+Typically, amounts of molecular species reacted (consumed)/formed and the rates of their consumption/formation are of interest.

-In general, chemical reactions can be categorized as elementary or non-elementary and reversible or irreversible.
-Each class of chemical reactions can be modeled by a set of ODEs (ordinary differential equations) or PDEs (partial differntial equations).
+Chemical reactions can be categorized as elementary or non-elementary and reversible or irreversible.
+Each class of chemical reactions can be modeled by ODEs (ordinary differential equations) or PDEs (partial differntial equations) using different strategies.

 For instance, for a system  consisting of $N$ species undergoing $M$ **irreversible**, **elementary** reactions of the form: